s15n/par-lang/docs/src/expressions/construction.md

 If --- given every `loop` in `a` is of type `iterative A` --- `a` is of type `A`, the iterative construction `begin a` is of the [iterative type](../types.md#iterative-types) `iterative A`.

+If no loop label is present, `loop` corresponds to the innermost `begin`.
+Else to the `begin` with the same loop label.

 ## Existential Constructions